 David Jauss is the author of three short story collections including Glossolalia: New & Selected Stories and the AWP Award-winning Black Maps, two volumes of poetry, and the essay collection On Writing Fiction.
 He has taught creative writing at the University of Arkansas at Little Rock since 1980.
 Sponsored by Hendrix College Creative Writing.

-Kathryn Joyce is an author of The Child Catchers: Rescue, Trafficking and the New Gospel of Adoption, and a journalist based in New York City.
+Kathryn Joyce is an author of The Child Catchers: Rescue, Trafficking and the New Gospel of Adoption, an exposé of what the adoption industry has become and how it got there, told through deep investigative reporting.
 She is also author of Quiverfull: Inside the Christian Patriarchy Movement.
-Her freelance writing has appeared in the New York Times, the Atlantic, the Nation, Mother Jones, Slate, Salon, Newsweek, the American Prospect, the Harvard Divinity Bulletin, and many others.
+She is a journalist and freelance writer whose work has appeared in the New York Times, the Atlantic, the Nation, Mother Jones, Slate, Salon, Newsweek, the American Prospect, the Harvard Divinity Bulletin, and many others.

 Mary Beth Keane is the author of The Walking People and Fever, a book about the life of Typhoid Mary.
 She attended Barnard College and the University of Virginia, where she received an MFA in fiction.
 In 2011, she was named one of the National Book Foundation's 5 under 35.
 She lives just outside New York City with her husband and their two sons.